Julian Assange: Campaigner or attention-seeker?

-To his fans, Julian Assange is a valiant campaigner for truth.
+To his supporters, Julian Assange is a valiant campaigner for truth.
 To his critics, he is a publicity-seeker who has endangered lives by putting a mass of sensitive information into the public domain.

-Mr Assange is described by those who have worked with him as intense, driven and highly intelligent - with an exceptional ability to crack computer codes.
+Assange is described by those who have worked with him as intense, driven and highly intelligent with an exceptional ability to crack computer codes.

-But, later that year, he was detained in the UK after Sweden issued an international arrest warrant over allegations of sexual assault.
+But, later that year, he was detained in the UK - and later bailed - after Sweden issued an international arrest warrant over allegations of sexual assault.

-Julian Assange has been reluctant to talk about his background, but media interest since the emergence of Wikileaks has given some insight into his influences.
+Assange has been generally reluctant to talk about his background, but media interest since the emergence of Wikileaks has thrown up some insight into his influences.

 The development of the internet gave him a chance to use his early promise at maths, though this, too, led to difficulties.